ABOUT

 With

 The single greatest gift that dads can give their kids is the gift of presence—being fully with—choosing moment by moment to show up.
-This is the very heart of the Father.
-He entered into our world.
-He stepped down and chose to lock eyes with his kids.
-And this is the blueprint we’ve been given.
+We encourage dads to stand under the waterfall of God's love and bring their kids along.
+When a father experiences the lavish love of his Heavenly Father, it overflows into his children's lives.
 We are building a community of dads who are committed to showing up—for their families, for those without families, and for one another.

 Wonder

-The role of a dad is ironically, to become like a child—to meet each moment with the same type of curiosity, joy, and amazement that children so often do.
-We want to help dads lead in wonder—grow curious, honor moments, and experience the joy of the the journey.
-First, as sons themselves, who know that they are loved, healed, and accepted without any striving.
-Then, as dads whose singular vision is to extend what they’ve received generously to their kids.
+The role of a dad is to become like a child—to meet each moment with the same curiosity, joy, and amazement that children naturally possess.
+We want to help dads lead in wonder—grow curious, honor moments, and experience the joy of the journey.
+First, as sons themselves who know they are loved, healed, and accepted without striving.
+Then, as dads whose singular vision is to extend what they've received generously to their kids.

 Our Values